jaydenseric/Purty-Picker/README.md

 ## Browser Support

-For modern browsers (IE10+), mostly due to the use of CSS3 linear gradients.
+For modern browsers (IE10+ and recent versions of Chrome, Safari, Firefox), mostly due to the use of CSS3 linear gradients.
 Support for older browsers should be possible with a few modifications.

 ## Dependencies